 Once again, more onus is thrust on the borrower to be savvy enough to know and switch before reaching that limit (as if advanced medical training is hard enough).
 If they do not act in a timely manner,they will lose access to IBR and end up in repayment longer.

 What should you do now?

 Next step, crunch the numbers using the VIN Foundation Student Loan Repayment Simulator to see which plan (or combination of plans) if PAYE is the best choice for you.

-Whether a new REPAYE, PAYE, IBR 2014 or ICR will be better for you will depend on your circumstances: current repayment plan eligibility, taxable income, marital status, tax filing status, state of residence, family size and financial goals.
+Whether SAVE PAYE, IBR 2014 or even ICR will be best for you will depend on your circumstances: loan types, current repayment plan eligibility, taxable income, marital status, tax filing status, state of residence, family size and financial goals.

-In early reviews comparing the REPAYE modifications to PAYE, I’ve found PAYE continues to beat REPAYE for those who have been in repayment, mostly because of the shorter duration of payment and because veterinarians tend to have higher earnings later in their careers.
+In early reviews comparing SAVE to PAYE, I’ve found PAYE continues to beat REPAYE for those who have been in repayment, mostly because of the shorter duration of payment and because veterinarians tend to have higher earnings later in their careers.
 However, for high debt to income ratio folks, SAVE can be the best plan as long as the borrower is OK being in repayment longer.

-See for yourself – a preview of the “Re-REPAYE” plan is now available in the VIN Foundation Student Loan Repayment Simulator.
+See for yourself – SAVE is now available in the VIN Foundation Student Loan Repayment Simulator.
 See if you may benefit from PAYE before it goes away.